MicrosoftLearning/MS-4009-Extend-Microsoft-Copilot-for-Microsoft-365-with-Copilot-Studio/Instructions/Labs/Prompt-actions/Exercise-create-prompt-action.md

     In the next window - you can review the plugin description and the inputs description.

-1. Change the input description of milestones to:
+1. On the **Select action parameters** page, change the input description of **milestones** to:

       ```text
       The career milestones that the user wants to achieve
       ```

-1. Select **Create prompt action** to finish creating your prompt action.
+1. Select **Next**.

 1. Select **Publish** to publish your action to Microsoft 365 Copilot.
+This may take a minute.

 ## Task 4: Use the prompt plugin in Microsoft 365 Copilot

 Now that you have created your prompt action and tested it, continue to the next task to access it in Microsoft 365 Copilot.
-It may take a few minutes for your plugin to appear in Microsoft 365 Copilot.
+It may take 5 minutes, or longer, for your plugin to appear in Microsoft 365 Copilot.

 1. Open [Microsoft Teams](https://teams.microsoft.com).
 1. Select the **Copilot** button in the left navigation.
-1. Select the **plugin** icon at the bottom of the screen (next to where you can send messages to Copilot).
+1. Select the **Manage Copilot response** icon at the bottom of the screen (next to where you can send messages to Copilot).
-1. Look for **Copilot Studio** in the flyout menu that appeared when you selected the plugin icon and select **the caret icon** to expand the plugins under Copilot Studio.
+1. Look for **Copilot Studio** in the flyout menu that appeared and confirm that it is toggled to be enabled.
+1. Select **the caret icon** to expand the list of actions under Copilot Studio.

     > [!NOTE]
     > It could be that Copilot Studio is not visible.
 There can be two reasons for that: either your admin hasn’t deployed the Copilot Studio integrated app or the plugin hasn’t indexed yet – and that could mean you should wait a little while longer.

-1. Look for the plugin with the name **Professional Development Plan** in the list of plugins under the Copilot Studio section and select the toggle next to it to enable it.
+2. Look for the action with the name **Professional Development Plan** in the list of actions under the Copilot Studio section and select the toggle next to it to enable it.

     > [!NOTE]
     > If you don't see Professional Development Plan in the list of plugins under Copilot Studio, it might take a little while longer to show up.
 It can take a bit longer to show up in Microsoft 365 Copilot.

-1. After enabling the Professional Development Plan plugin, you can now use it in Copilot. **Try it out** by sending the following message to Copilot in Teams: "I would like to generate a Professional Development Plan to become better at my work as a marketeer and have a better chance at getting promoted to the senior marketer role."
+3. After enabling the Professional Development Plan action, you can now use it in Copilot. **Try it out** by sending the following message to Copilot in Teams: "I would like to generate a Professional Development Plan to achieve the following career milestones: 1 - become better at my work as a marketer and 2 - have a better chance at getting promoted to the senior marketer role."

+**Tip:** To enable developer mode in Copilot, enter `-developer on` in chat.
+This allows you to observe when Copilot used a plugin to respond in chat.